Panarin lifts Rangers past Penguins 4-3 in OT in Game 7

 The Rangers went on a power play 2:55 into overtime when Pittsburgh’s Brock McGinn was called for holding.
 Late in the advantage, Panarin got the puck on the right side and fired a shot from the right circle past Tristan Jarry.

-The Rangers players all mobbed Panarin along the boards in the left corner as the sold-out Madison Square Garden crowd erupted into a frenzy.
+The Rangers players mobbed Panarin along the boards in the left corner as the sold-out Madison Square Garden crowd went into a frenzy.
 New York advanced to the second round for the first time since 2017, when they lost to Ottawa.

 New York will play Carolina next.
 The Hurricanes beat the Boston Bruins in Game 7 on Saturday night.